 Trauermücken

-How do you recognize the infestation?
+How do you recognise the infestation?

 How can (further) damage be prevented?